-The results of these engagements are summarised below.
+The results of these engagements are summarised in the following sections.

 National Fishing and Aquaculture Forum

 Twenty-two seafood influencers participated in the first national forum on marine NRM.
 Each participant was invited based on their breadth of knowledge of the commercial, recreational, Indigenous customary fishing or aquaculture sectors.